 Effects of LSD on the Body

 The experience, as with other drugs, is going to differ from one person to another based on body chemistry.
 The uncertainty is what makes the drug so frightening to those who have not experimented, and for those who have used the drug.
 LSD produces several short-term effects, and those using it can experience increased blood pressure, and a sped up heart and breathing rate.
-Other symptoms they can experience include:

 - Appetite loss, reduced appetite